AI built for condo and HOA management. Learn more

 HOA boards are required, by law, to take down minutes at every board meeting.
 Keeping minutes is essential for documenting all of the board’s decisions and actions, and can come in handy when there’s a debate or misunderstanding about a particular subject.

 Meeting minutes also create a record of different perspectives and opinions shared during discussions.
 That’s why it’s important for meeting minutes to be accurate.
-Once the information is recorded, it’s made available to the board (and in many cases, owners) for reference whenever necessary.

 Who should take meeting minutes?